-- 17. Over the past four decades, food subsidies funded by the national Government have promoted access to basic food for vulnerable people but are increasingly seen as insufficient and poorly targeted, with a significant proportion of subsidies going to people with medium to high incomes.16 In addition, food subsidies distort the domestic competitiveness of non-subsidized foods such as fruits and vegetables, reinforcing dependence on a grain-based diet, which presents nutrition challenges. - 18.
-The 2017 strategic review of food security and nutrition-conducted, led by the Tunisian Institute for Strategic-Studies, was conducted through an inclusive, consultative and government-led process, which brought together line ministries, United Nations agencies and other national and international organizations, specialized bodies, donors and the private sector.
-This consultative approach aimed to foster synergies between programmes of various partners and to promote new partnerships.
-The review provided a comprehensive analysis of the challenges Tunisia faces in achieving SDG 2 by 2030 and identified the following gaps and challenges: - Although food availability does not pose a significant challenge, risks related to climate change, natural resource degradation - particularly water scarcity and desertification - and a growing dependence on food imports, especially cereals, may hinder the long-term sustainability of national food systems. - Although physical access to food is virtually guaranteed through a nationwide network of small and large retailers, there are growing challenges to economic access, such as considerable price inflation and consequent deterioration of purchasing power since the 2011 revolution, persistently high unemployment rates and dependence on food imports.
-These challenges are especially significant among the most vulnerable groups, including people in impoverished rural areas, particularly elderly people who are poor and low income rural households headed by women. - Utilization-related gaps and challenges stem from a persistently high reliance on cereals, mainly wheat, for daily calorie intake, very high levels of food waste, particularly of subsidized bread, and the prevalence of nutrition-related health risks including overweight, iron-deficiency anaemia and diabetes: - Forty-six percent of Tunisians aged 20-69 are obese or overweight,17 with a recent study reporting figures as high as 65 percent among Tunisians aged 15 or more 72 percent among women and 56 percent among men.
-The same study found 30 percent of Tunisians in this age group to be obese 19 percent of men and 39 percent of women.18 - The prevalence of iron-deficiency anaemia among people aged 15 or more is 29 percent overall, 36 percent among women and 21 percent among men.19 - The incidence of diabetes among people aged 15 or more is increasing and is currently 20 percent among men, 18 percent among women and 19 percent overall.20 - Major policy gaps identified include the need to develop a national, multi-sector strategy for healthy nutrition, including public information campaigns; the need to address high levels of food waste through a coordinated policy response involving all stakeholders; and the need to encourage and support agricultural entrepreneurship, rethinking the agricultural vocational training system.
+incomes.
+In addition, food subsidies distort the domestic competitiveness of non-subsidized foods such as fruits and vegetables, reinforcing dependence on a grain-based diet, which presents nutrition challenges.

+- 18. The 2017 strategic review of food security and nutrition conducted by the Tunisian Institute for Strategic Studies identified the following gaps and challenges: - Although food availability does not pose a significant challenge, risks related to climate change, natural resource degradation particularly water scarcity and desertification and a growing dependence on food imports, especially cereals, may hinder the long-term sustainability of national food systems. - Although physical access to food is virtually guaranteed through a nationwide network of small and large retailers, there are growing challenges to economic access, such as considerable price inflation and consequent deterioration of purchasing power since the 2011 revolution, persistently high unemployment rates and dependence on food imports.
+These challenges are especially significant among the most vulnerable groups, including people in impoverished rural areas, particularly elderly people who are poor and low income rural households headed by women. - Utilization-related gaps and challenges stem from a persistently high reliance on cereals, mainly wheat, for daily calorie intake, very high levels of food waste, particularly of subsidized bread, and the prevalence of nutrition-related health risks including overweight, iron-deficiency anaemia and diabetes: - Forty-six percent of Tunisians aged 20-69 are obese or overweight, with a recent study reporting figures as high as 65 percent among Tunisians aged 15 or more 72 percent among women and 56 percent among men.
+The same study found 30 percent of Tunisians in this age group to be obese 19 percent of men and 39 percent of women. - O The prevalence of iron-deficiency anaemia among people aged 15 or more is 29 percent overall, 36 percent among women and 21 percent among men. - O The incidence of diabetes among people aged 15 or more is increasing and is currently 20 percent among men, 18 percent among women and 19 percent overall. - Major policy gaps identified include the need to develop a national, multi-sector strategy for healthy nutrition, including public information campaigns; the need to address high levels of food waste through a coordinated policy response involving all stakeholders; and the need to encourage and support agricultural entrepreneurship, rethinking the agricultural vocational training system. - Gender inequalities persist, as evidenced by the lack of increases in access to and control over resources for women, despite the "feminization" of agriculture, and the fact that women particularly women heads of single-parent households in rural areas are among the most vulnerable to difficulties in obtaining access to safe, nutritious and sufficient food all year round. - 19.
+The country strategic review highlighted school meals as a core component of the national social protection system that could be leveraged to ensure access to food for the most vulnerable groups in the country and to promote community resilience and women's economic empowerment

-16 International Labour Organization (ILO).
+&lt;sup>16 International Labour Organization (ILO).
 2017.
 Tunisia Social Protection Profile, p 26 (draft).

-17 Institut national de la statisque.
+&lt;sup>17 Institut national de la statisque.
 2015.
 Enquête sur la consommation alimentaire des ménages.